-Insider Trading Policy for Employees, Officers and Directors; Prohibition on Hedging
+Insider Trading Policy for Employees, Officers and Directors

 Our Board of Directors has adopted, as part of our insider trading policy, prohibitions against our directors, officers and employees engaging in transactions of a speculative nature involving our securities at any time, including, but not limited to, the purchase or sale of put options or covered calls.
-In addition, such persons are prohibited from short-selling our securities or engaging in transactions involving other derivatives based on our securities, including options, warrants, restricted stock units, stock appreciation rights or similar rights whose value is derived from the value of our common stock (other than securities granted under our equity incentive plans) or that hedge or offset, or are designed to hedge or offset, any decrease in the market value of our securities.
+In addition, such persons are prohibited from short-selling our securities or engaging in transactions involving other derivatives based on our securities, including options, warrants, restricted stock units, stock appreciation rights or similar rights whose value is derived from the value of our common stock or that hedge or offset, or are designed to hedge or offset, any decrease in the market value of our securities.
+This prohibition does not include (i) securities granted under our equity incentive plans and (ii) certain Apollo and Athene senior leaders entering into prepaid variable forward contracts or substantially similar transactions and the pledging of shares of our common stock in connection therewith if certain conditions as detailed in our insider trading policy are satisfied.
+It is also our policy to comply with applicable securities laws concerning trading in our securities on our own behalf.